97 AMW Members Learn Community Heritage

 With a constant fluctuation of members coming and leaving the base, Farm City Week always offers new and reestablished Airmen of the 97th AMW a chance to connect with the local environment.

 “My favorite part of the tour was historical involvement - learning all the details of this town that’s not apparent to the rest of the nation,” said U.S. Air Force Airman 1st Class Javier Cielo, a dental assistance assigned to the 97th Medical Operations Squadron.
-“It’s amazing how much hard work went into the damn throughout major events that have happened to this nation and that it still thrives today.”
+“It’s amazing how much hard work went into the dam throughout major events that have happened to this nation and that it still thrives today.”

 Several delays happened throughout the years while the dam was still being built.
-Events like World War I, World War II and the dust bowl caused delays on the construction of the damn.
+Events like World War I, World War II and the dust bowl caused delays on the construction of the dam.
 Through all these hardships the dam was completed and an agricultural boom spread across the surrounding area.
 This allowed the growth of the City of Altus to become what it is today.

 While the farmers of Altus use the Lake Altus-Lugert Dam for agriculture, the 97th AMW gets its water from the Tom Steed Reservoir.
 Even though the base’s water source is from a different location, it is still distributed by the City of Altus.